 The query pane is where you build or type a query to run on clients in the collection.

-CMPivot uses a subset of the same query language as Azure Log Analytics.
+CMPivot uses a subset of the Kusto Query Language (KQL).

 Cut, copy, or paste content in the query pane.

 By default, this pane uses IntelliSense.
 For example, if you start typing

 D, IntelliSense suggests all of the entities that start with that letter.
 Select an option and press Tab to insert it.
 Type a pipe character and a space